Computational-Rare-Disease-Genomics-WHG/spliceai-splint/README.md

 This is a repository of scripts, documents, and data associated with the `SpliceAI-splint` tool and spliceAI reanalysis work performed in the Genomics England 100k Genomes Project research environment.

-The `spliceAI-splint` tool provides a lightweight, command-line method to rapidly annotate variants for which the precomputed SplieAI scores may not be adequate.
+The `spliceAI-splint` tool provides a lightweight, command-line method to rapidly annotate variants for which the precomputed SpliceAI scores may not be adequate.
 This means users can re-run SpliceAI on only the subset of variants which are most likely to require updated scores.

 ---